-Pre-exposure prophylaxis (PrEP) is a pill that is taken once a day to lower the risk of getting HIV.
-PrEP is used by HIV-negative individuals who are at substantial risk of acquiring HIV through sex or injection drug use.
+Pre-exposure prophylaxis (PrEP) is a medication taken by individuals who do not have HIV to protect themselves from getting HIV.
 PrEP works by blocking the virus from making copies of itself and spreading throughout the body if there is an exposure.

 PrEP is available by prescription only.
-There are 2 oral medications approved by the Food and Drug Administration (FDA).
-Your personal situation will determine which medication is best for you.
+There are 2 oral medications and 1 long-acting injectable approved by the Food and Drug Administration (FDA).
+Your personal situation will determine which option is best for you.

 - Truvada is a 2-drug combination pill consisting of emtricitabine (FTC) and tenofovir disoproxil fumarate (TDF).
-It is appropriate for both cisgender and transgender males and females as well as people who inject drugs.
+It is appropriate for both cisgender and transgender men and women as well as people who inject drugs.

 - Descovy is a 2-drug combination pill consisting of emtricitabine (FTC) and tenofovir alafenamide fumarate (TAF).
-It is appropriate for only cisgender males and transgender females.
+It is appropriate for only cisgender men and transgender women.

 The effectiveness of PrEP is strongly linked with adherence (i.e., taking PrEP as prescribed).
 PrEP is highly effective when taken regularly—it reduces the risk of getting HIV from sex by at least 90% and from injection drug use by at least 70%.
-The level of protection decreases when daily doses are missed, therefore, there may not be enough medicine in your body to block HIV from replicating and spreading through your body.
+The level of protection decreases when daily doses are missed or when an injection is missed by more than 7 days, therefore, there may not be enough medicine in your body to block HIV from replicating and spreading through your body.
 Using condoms in addition to PrEP further reduces your risk of acquiring HIV.

 Is PrEP right for you?